Itz-mehanth/VRoom/README.md

 ## 📖 Overview

-**V-Room** is a cutting-edge web application that merges **3D Graphics**, **Real-time Networking**, and **Interactive Gameplay**.
+**V-Plants** is a cutting-edge web application that merges **3D Graphics**, **Real-time Networking**, and **Interactive Gameplay**.
 Users can explore a procedurally generated procedural terrain, plant and nurture virtual seeds, and interact with other users via voice and video chat in real-time.

 Built to push the limits of the browser, this project demonstrates advanced engineering in graphics optimization, state synchronization, and user interface design.